-New Jersey is one of the top states to install solar in the nation.
-High electricity rates, the federal tax credit, net metering, and the state’s transitional renewable energy credit program means that homeowners in the Garden State can get an excellent return on their investment when installing residential solar panels.
+New Jersey has it all; great beaches, beautiful farmland, and unmatched solar incentives.
+When you combine the state’s high electricity rates with the 30% federal tax credit, net metering, and the state’s new solar incentive, homeowners in the Garden State can get an excellent return on their investment when installing residential solar panels.

 Showing data for: